Places in Ghana

 Geography

-Ghana is situated in West Africa between latitudes of 4°N and 12°N, and longitudes of 4°W and 2°E. It is a rectangular-shaped country bordered to the north by Burkina Faso, the east by Togo, the south by the Atlantic Ocean and the west by Côte d'Ivoire.
-It is bisected by the Prime Meridian (0°longitude), which runs through the port city of Tema, 25km (16 miles) east of the capital Accra, and Cape Three Points, the most southerly peninsula in Ghana, is also the closest land fall to the oceanic intersection of the Prime Meridian and the Equator.
+Ghana is situated in West Africa, between latitudes 4°45'N and 11°N, and longitudes 1°15'E and 3°15'W. It is bordered to the north by Burkina Faso, to the east by Togo, to the south by the Atlantic Ocean, and to the west by Côte d'Ivoire.
+The Prime Meridian (0° longitude) runs through the port city of Tema, about 25 km (16 miles) east of the capital, Accra.
+Cape Three Points, the southernmost tip of Ghana, is the closest landmass to the oceanic intersection of the Prime Meridian and the Equator, which lies approximately 614 km (382 miles) offshore.

 Visa and passport information is updated regularly and is correct at the time of publishing.
 You should verify critical travel information independently with the relevant embassy before you travel.